root-11/root-11.github.io/content/brute-force-solution-to-the-knapsack-problem/brute-force-solution-to-the-knapsack-problem.md

 Computing the brute force solution is rarely the best way to go except when checking other solvers.
-However as running the test suite can be time consuming, it's nice to have tools that run reasonably quickly.
+However, as running the test suite can be time-consuming, it's nice to have tools that run reasonably quickly.

-The knapsack problem is an optimisation problem seeking to pack a container with the combination of items, so that the weight or volume constraints are respected and the value of the items in the pack is maximised.
+The knapsack problem is an optimisation problem where a combination of items must respect weight or volume constraints and have the highest possible value.

 To test a solver for the knapsack problem it is helpful to generate all unique combinations of items, so that the evalution is exhaustive.
 I will refer to this `set` as the